Home Testing (Covid-19)

 If your results are positive, it means you are currently infected with coronavirus and risk infecting others.
 You must notify the academy as soon as possible, and book a confirmation PCR test by either going online at https://www.gov.uk/get-coronavirus-test or by calling NHS 119.

-You and anyone who lives with you, or is in your support bubble, must self-isolate in accordance with current national and local guidelines, which can be found HERE.
+You must self-isolate in accordance with current national and local guidelines, which can be found HERE.

 If the confirmation PCR test is negative, your child can return to school and normal activities can be resumed.